 Debtors are recognised at their settlement amount, less any provision for non-recoverability.
 Prepayments are valued at the amount prepaid.
-They have been discounted to the present value of the future cash receipt where such discounting is material.

-The amounts recoverable from the sale proceeds of closed schools (see note 8) represent professional fees and other costs incurred in respect of those school land and buildings and are recoverable from the disposal proceeds once sold.
+The amounts recoverable from the sale proceeds of closed schools represent professional fees and other costs incurred in respect of those school land and buildings and are recoverable from the disposal proceeds once sold.